amanharwara/altus/README.md

 ## Releases

 To download the latest releases, you can [click here](https://github.com/ShadyThGod/altus/#latest-releases).
-Alternatively, you can visit the [releases page](https://github.com/ShadyThGod/altus/releases) on the repository or the [downloads page](https://shadythgod.github.io/downloads/) on my website for all the releases available.
+Alternatively, you can visit the [releases page](https://github.com/ShadyThGod/altus/releases) on the repository.

 ---